 📹 VIDEO | Sound on!
 Listen to thousands of pilgrims encouraging Pope Francis as he makes a huge effort to stand up and walk at the end of the general audience.
 He is undergoing treatment for a torn ligament in his knee.
 Stay strong, dear Holy Father! pic.twitter.com/iejCLYtBlF

-He explained further at a general audience the following week, saying the reason he would be unable to greet pilgrims as usual was because of a temporary “problem with my right leg,” an inflamed knee ligament.
+Francis tells the crowd at his general audience that the reason he is unable to greet pilgrims as usual is because of a temporary “problem with my right leg,” an inflamed knee ligament.

-At the end of February, Pope Francis canceled two public events due to knee pain and doctors’ orders to rest.
+Pope Francis cancels two public events at the end of February due to knee pain and doctors’ orders to rest.

-In the month that followed, he received help going up and down stairs but continued to walk and stand without assistance.
+In the month that follows, he receives help going up and down stairs but continues to walk and stand without assistance.

-During a trip to Malta on the first weekend of April, Pope Francis used a lift to disembark the papal plane.
-A special lift was also installed at the Basilica of St. Paul in Rabat, so that Francis could visit and pray in the crypt grotto without taking the stairs.
+During a trip to Malta, Pope Francis uses a lift to disembark the papal plane.
+A special lift is also installed at Malta’s Basilica of St. Paul in Rabat so Francis can visit and pray in the crypt grotto without taking the stairs.

 (Story continues below)